Dr. Mamie Clark

 Mamie Phipps Clark was born on this date in 1917.
 She was a Black educator (child psychologist), community activist, and family consumer services administrator.

 From Hot Springs, Arkansas, she was the daughter of Kate Florence Phipps and Dr. Harold Phipps.
 Dr. Phipps owned a private medical practice and managed a hotel and spa for Black patrons.
 Young Phipps’ family was part of the small elite of Black middle-class families in the area.
-However, this slightly privileged status did not clear her of the racism of the south.
+However, this slightly privileged status did not clear her of the racism of the South.
 She attended a segregated school and used facilities reserved for "Coloreds Only."
 However, because of her father's position, she and the other family members had access to certain spaces that included drug and variety stores that were unavailable to most Blacks.

 Also, young Phipps was a bit sheltered from receiving the full brunt of the racial climate of the times.
-In 1934 she enrolled at Howard University, where she met her future husband, Kenneth B. Clark, (then) a master's student in psychology.
+In 1934, she enrolled at Howard University, where she met her future husband, Kenneth B. Clark, (then) a master's student in psychology.
 Howard University’s mathematics professors showed Phipps little support and encouragement, and she soon pursued psychology.
 She found it a fascinating area of work that offered employment possibilities and the chance to explore her interest in children.
 She felt welcome and secure in her psychology classes at Howard, though aware that there were no Black women on the Psychology faculty at Howard.

 Nevertheless, she viewed the lack of Black female psychology graduate students as a "'silent' challenge."
 In 1937, during her senior year, she and Kenneth eloped.
 The marriage was kept secret so that it would not interfere with her academic opportunities, plus her parents did not want her to marry before graduation.
 In 1938, she graduated magna cum laude from Howard, receiving a graduate fellowship.
-She began working with children in an all-Black nursery school; while she decided what research she would conduct for her master's thesis.
+She began working with children in an all-Black nursery school while she decided what research she would conduct for her master's thesis.

 Dr. Henry E. Garrett, her adviser at Columbia, strongly believed that whites and Blacks had different mental abilities, and he assumed that Clark would return to the South to become a high school teacher.
 Despite Garrett's beliefs and being the only Black psychology graduate student, she worked with him and received her doctorate in 1943.
 Mamie's second child, Hilton, was born that same year.
 Mamie Phipps Clark was the second Black (her husband, Kenneth, was the first) and the first Black woman to earn a psychology doctorate at Columbia University.
 Even after conducting, publishing, presenting significant research, and earning her Ph.D., Mamie had difficulty finding work as a psychologist.

 In 1944, through a colleague of her husband, Clark finally landed a job at the American Public Health Association.
 Her job was to analyze research data on American nurses.
-Dr. Clark was the only Black person in the office and the only one to have a Ph.D. besides the Association's director.
+Dr. Clark was the only Black person in the office and the only one with a Ph.D. besides the Association's director.
 She stayed in this position for one year to acquire research and employment experience, but she found the job "humiliating and distasteful."

 Her second job, as a research psychologist at the United States Armed Forces Institute, more clearly fit her considerable abilities.
 However, she still felt as if she was stuck in a career "holding pattern."
 Another of her early jobs was a summer position as a secretary at the office of William Houston's law firm.
 They were involved in the litigation that challenged segregationist laws.
-Here she learned about desegregation cases and met prominent Civil Rights attorneys.
+Here, she learned about desegregation cases and met prominent Civil Rights attorneys.

 In 1953, their work and other relevant social science findings on the effects of segregation were published.
 Finally, she found a position as a testing psychologist at the Riverdale Home For Children, a refuge for homeless Black girls.
 Her work at the Home provided great professional growth and made her aware of the lack of psychological services available for Black children in the Harlem area.
 She began with Kenneth to petition existing service agencies to offer minority children these necessary psychological services.
 Dr. Mamie Phipps Clark and Kenneth Clark even offered to donate their time and expertise.
 After being met with apathy or resistance from existing agencies and churches, they created their agency.